mhenke/CYBR8420-SoftwareAssurance-Proposal/code-analysis.md

 **Scope and Strategy:**

 We started by reviewing known CWEs associated with both Keycloak and Java-based systems in general.
-To analyze Keycloak-specific vulnerabilities, we used Snyk, which provides a comprehensive list of CVEs linked to Keycloak along with their corresponding CWEs.
+To analyze Keycloak-specific vulnerabilities, we used [Snyk](https://security.snyk.io/package/maven/org.keycloak%3Akeycloak-core), which provides a comprehensive list of CVEs linked to Keycloak along with their corresponding CWEs for a starting point.
 Furthermore, we decided to perform a broader analysis of Keycloak to capture any potential security issues or CWEs that might be relevant to the platform and the topics we have covered previously.

 **CWE Checklist:**
 | Serial | CWE | Type | Name | Focus |